-Re-Locate LLC was formed to direct immersed research into the development of mobile infrastructure, including water and sanitation systems, for Kivalina and other communities planning to relocate.
+Re-Locate LLC was formed to direct immersed research and development of mobile infrastructure, including water and sanitation systems, for Kivalina and other communities planning to relocate.
 These systems are usable at existing community locations and can be moved to future sites.

 The LLC has developed, in partnership with the Kivalina City and IRA Councils and Biomass Controls, the world’s first winterized human waste bioreactor.
 The Kivalina Biochar Reactor is the village’s response to honeybuckets, an overflowing landfill, and declining public infrastructure budgets.
 The unit converts separated solid human waste to biochar, a carbon-rich and pathogen-free byproduct.
-The Kivalina Biochar will be installed in Kivalina in the fall of 2017.
+We are in the process of commissioning the Reactor on-site in Kivalina.
 Read an article about a training we hosted in December at Red Dog Port site here (starts on page 3).
 NANA’s Village Economic Development program and Teck funded the project, at the joint request of the Kivalina City and Tribal Councils.
-We are grateful to all of our partners.

 Reactor Photo Credits: Andrew J.S.